 Most of the structures are governed by a local consortium gathering at least several public authorities and energy data suppliers.
-They are very often supported by public authorities and integrated within existing regional organizations such as energy agencies or public department.
+They are very often supported by public authorities and integrated within existing regional organisations such as energy agencies or public department.
 The added value of this kind of structure is its high level of technical skills in data gathering and analysis, and in energy planning.

-The regional observatories contribute strongly towards building a representation of the regional impact on climate change and a framework for identifying areas of responsibilities and priorities for action.
+The observatories contribute strongly towards building a representation of the territorial impact on climate change and a framework for identifying areas of responsibilities and priorities for action.
 Indeed, for our societies the observation of GHG emissions is a prerequisite before taking any appropriate action.
 The tasks of an observatory are usually very diverse.
 An observation system generally provides data

-Another task is the analysis and the monitoring of developments of the region’s situation on climate change, by identifying the challenges and by keeping an account of GHG emissions and energy consumption in order to measure the progress.
+Another task is the analysis and the monitoring of developments of the territory’s situation on climate change, by identifying the challenges and by keeping an account of GHG emissions and energy consumption in order to measure the progress.
 To this end an observatory will determine both quantitative and qualitative objectives, identify resources, levers and opportunities for taking action.
-Moreover a regional observatory provides expertise and advice in policy development and in the decision-making process.
+Moreover an observatory provides expertise and advice in policy development and in the decision-making process.
 Indeed it tracks progress in terms of fixed objectives, adjusts efforts and focuses on climate action.
 At last it evaluates the impact of climate action in terms of energy saved and GHG emissions avoided and then provides local stakeholders with a forum for sharing knowledge and experience.

 Up to 2015, there were no national, regional or local energy observatories in Greece to facilitate access to energy data and support local energy planning.
 Therefore, the creation of a new energy observatory is a remarkable achievement to enable access to energy data and support local energy planning.
 Website: www.web.tee.gr